- Categories:

 National Crime and Intelligence Analyst Appreciation Day FAQs

-How many intelligence analysts are there?
+How many crime and intelligence analysts work in the U.S.?

 How to Observe National Crime and Intelligence Analyst Appreciation Day